Skip to content

 And Jesus answered, and said unto them: Take heed that no man deceive you;

-Bold of you, the church claiming to represent Christ, to accuse others of saying they misrepresent Christ.
+Bold of you, the church claiming to represent Christ, to accuse others of misrepresenting Christ.

 One of my go-to responses for the "signs of the times" to validate prophetic words is "when have these things not been true?"
 Let's take a look at some signs described in the Gospel Principles manual.